How the Dutch Invented Elite Flyer Status Competition — With Figurines

 One reason a figurine could have an outsize effect on a customer’s willingness to pay is that a lot of business-class passengers aren’t paying for their own tickets.
 This is the logic behind a lot of premium-class product improvements: Customers may be especially willing to pay extra for a bigger seat or a fancier meal when they’re paying with someone else’s money.
 But using figurines further improves on this strategy: You increase the customer’s willingness to spend someone else’s money, and the thing you give the customer in exchange isn’t even expensive.

 Of course, there’s nothing stopping other carriers from introducing their own business-class tchotchkes to compete with KLM.
 (Or at least, there’s nothing stopping them anymore — KLM ascribes the alcohol-filled nature of the houses to regulatory arbitrage, saying at the time of their introduction, airlines were prohibited from giving gifts to customers, as these were seen as rebates of regulated fares.
-Since the houses have gin inside, they are technically beverages, not gifts.)
+Since the houses are filled with Genever – a Dutch variety of gin – they are technically beverages, not gifts.)
 But making the tchotchkes is the easy part.
 The hard part is convincing customers to see significant value in them.

 For this purpose, KLM has a few things going for it that other carriers would struggle to replicate.
 One is history: KLM has been offering the houses for decades, which makes collecting them feel like a Dutch cultural tradition, rather than cheap, gauche trinkets.
 Another is scarcity: The large, existing back-catalogue of houses encourages customers to keep flying to collect them.
 Yes, you could buy the houses on eBay, but that feels like cheating.